 Some children with no other known allergies may have severe reactions to insect stings.
 If you suspect that your child is allergy-prone, discuss the situation with your doctor.
 He may recommend a series of shots (hyposensitization injections) to decrease your child’s reaction to future insect stings (but not bites).
 In addition, he will prescribe a special auto-injection kit containing epinephrine for you to keep on hand for use if your child is stung.

-It is impossible to prevent all insect bites, but you can minimize the number your child receives by following these guidelines:
+It is impossible to prevent all bug bites, but you can minimize the number your child receives by following these guidelines:

 - Avoid areas where insects nest or congregate such as garbage cans, stagnant pools of water, uncovered foods and sweets, and orchards and gardens where flowers are in bloom.